 As you can imagine, proper planning is a must in the waterfall system.
 A project’s requirements must be clear upfront, and everyone involved in a project must be well aware of those requirements.
 Each team member should also understand what their role will be in the project and what that role entails.

 All of this information must be thoroughly documented and then distributed to everyone on the project.
 We recommend outlining this information as a flowchart, as shown below, so your team can quickly understand and reference requirements as needed.
 You may also want to try adding swimlanes to show which tasks go to which team member.
-This waterfall project plan template can be a great place to start.

-Consequently, thorough documentation is a priority in the waterfall project management methodology.
+Consequently, thorough documentation is a priority in traditional waterfall project management methodology.
 Documentation should take place throughout every phase of the process, ensuring that everyone involved is on the same page despite the sequential progression of the project.

 Phases of waterfall project management